farmsmart/farmsmart-model/README.md

 ## References to Images

 Use the path segments to build the path to the image.
-Additionally, supply the image sizes in the request for the image.

 Sample Path segments:
 ```